gargsid/LLM-LoRA/README.md

 David has emailed Russ a report.
 Russ will read it and send David some comments.
 ```

+We can see that finetuning only 1.4% parameters using LoRA is giving really good results which are closer to the results of the full-finetuned model.
+Using PEFT methods can save us a lot of time without compromising on the quality of the model.

 # Acknowledgements

 - Coursera's Introduction to Generative AI Course